 - Accent Fabric: 10″ x 4″ plus two scraps about 2″x”2

-Press one side of 2″ scrap to the wrong side about 1/4″ (Fig.1) Place scraps on zipper ends with the folded edges facing each other.
-The distance between them should be 2″ less than width of fabric.(Fig. 3 I know my numbers are out of order!)
+Press one side of 2″ scrap to the wrong side about 1/4″ (Fig.1) Place scraps on a zipper end with the folded edges facing each other.
+The distance between them should be 2″ less than the width of the fabric.(Fig. 3 I know my numbers are out of order!)
 Topstitch along the folded edge.
 (Fig. 2) Make sure to hand turn the wheel as you go over the zipper teeth so you don’t force it into the teeth.
 Adjust the needle if you meet resistance.

-*To have a waterproof bag we will need to seal the seams.
+*To have a waterproof wet bag we will need to seal the seams.
 PUL has a shiny side and in this tutorial that will be referred to as the right side.

 Lay PUL right side (shiny side) up and lay the zipper right side up across the top of one of the short ends.
 (Fig. 1) Lay the main fabric on top right side down so the zipper is sandwiched between the right sides of the pull and the lining.
 Pin in place.
 (Fig. 2)

 We will attach the other end of the pull and main to the zipper in the same fashion.
-Bring the opposite PUL edge up to meet the other raw zipper edge with right sides of PUL together, and the opposite main fabric edge up RST with the zipper sandwiched in between.
+Bring the opposite PUL edge up to meet the other raw zipper edge with the right sides of the PUL together, and the opposite main fabric edge up RST with the zipper sandwiched in between.
 (Fig. 1) The main and PUL are each folded RST independent from each other.
-See image below for more clarification.
+See the image below for more clarification.
 Sew together.
 (Fig. 2)

 Flip the main fabric right side out and top stitch just the zipper and the main.
 (Fig. 1) Topstitching is a little trickier on the shorter bags like I have here because you have to isolate the zipper and the main fabric.
 I pulled all the other layers underneath my presser foot and out of the way.
-(Fig 2) It seams bulky at first but it isn’t nearly as hard as it might look.
+(Fig 2) It seems bulky at first but it isn’t nearly as hard as it might look.

 The strap will go on the side of the bag that the zipper pull is on when the zipper is shut.
 Place strap over main fabric RST a 1/2″ down from the zipper, raw edges aligned and baste in place only to the main fabric layer.

 Trim excess zipper.
-(Fig. 1) Sew reinforcement zig zag stitches in the seam allowance over the strap.
+(Fig. 1) Sew reinforcement zig-zag stitches in the seam allowance over the strap.
 (Fig. 2) Clip corners.
 (Fig. 3)

 DIY Wetbag Seam Sealing Using a press cloth, press the two seams on the PUL side.
 (I used a press cloth but not for the picture so you could see where I am ironing.
-Also it didn’t hurt anything not having a press cloth) Press the seam allowance and just over the stitches to melt the fabric together, closing up the holes from stitching and creating a waterproof seal.
+Also, it didn’t hurt anything not having a press cloth).
+Press the seam allowance and just over the stitches to melt the fabric together, closing up the holes from stitching and creating a waterproof seal.
 I hold my iron over each section for about 15 seconds.

-Turn bag right side out.
+Turn the bag right side out.
 Topstitch or hand-stitch the turning opening closed.
 Affix snaps 1/2″ in from each end of the strap.